ITfoxtec/FoxIDs/docs/down-party-oidc.md

 ![Configure Implicit Code Flow with PKCE](images/configure-implicit-code-flow.png)

 ## Client and API
-It is possible to configure both client and API ([OAuth 2.0 resource](down-party-oauth-2.0.md#oauth-20-resource)) in the same OpenID Connect down-party configuration, where both the client and API is defined with the same name.
+It is possible to configure both client and API ([OAuth 2.0 resource](down-party-oauth-2.0.md#oauth-20-resource)) in the same OpenID Connect application registration configuration, where both the client and API is defined with the same name.
 Furthermore, it is possible to configure resource scopes for the API.

 **Client tap**